Minamiawaji

 Minamiawaji (南あわじ市, Minamiawaji-shi) is a city in the southern part of Awaji Island in Hyōgo Prefecture, Japan.
-As of 1 June 2022, the city had an estimated population of 45,489 in 19856 households, and a population density of 200 persons per km².The total area of the city is 229.01 sqkm.
+As of 1 June 2022, the city had an estimated population of 45,489 in 19856 households, and a population density of 200 persons per km2.
+The total area of the city is 229.01 sqkm.

 Geography

 The city of Minamiawaji occupies the southern third of Awaji Island.
-It is connected to Tokushima Prefecture to the south by the Ōnaruto Bridge, and is located facing the Kii Channel and the Gulf of Harima on the Seto Inland Sea.
+It is connected to Tokushima Prefecture to the south by the Ōnaruto Bridge, connecting Awaji and Oge islands, and is located facing the Kii Channel and the Gulf of Harima on the Seto Inland Sea.
 There are no large rivers in the city, but there are many agricultural ponds.
 In the eastern part of the city is Mt.
 Yuzuruha, the highest peak in Awaji Island with an elevation of 607.9 meters.
 Minamiawaji also includes the small island of Nushima (沼島, Swamp island) off the southeast coast of Awaji Island, which is only accessible by ferry.